tomstryhn/PowerShell/GitHub/GitHubLoader/README.md

 ```

 This will load the somewhat simple PowerShell script GitHubLoader.ps1, and by using the [sources.json](https://raw.githubusercontent.com/tomstryhn/PowerShell/main/GitHub/GitHubLoader/sources.json), it will load all the functions one by one.
-(Assuming i remember to update the sources. :)
+(Assuming I remember to update the sources. :)